Are you wondering whether or not to pursue tertiary education? Are you unclear on the benefits of attaining higher levels of education?

 But, making sure you select the right course for your next level of education is super important.
 If you chose the wrong course, it could be much harder to land a job in your chosen field, so make sure you do the research.

-Employability is very important in the job market in this day and age.
+Employability is essential in the job market in this day and age.
 No one goes into a job when they are 16 and retires 50 years later from the same company.
 There is no such thing as a ‘job for life’ anymore.

 Employability doesn’t just come from your degree or your diploma.
 Employers are on the hunt for well-rounded individuals, with a particular set of skills.
 What happens when you are up against other candidates with the same credentials as you?